I started playing guitar many years ago—attracted by the low wages and free beer. My articles are mostly guitar and keyboard lessons.

 “I Had a King”

 It's always a challenge to play guitar in a chord/melody style—that is, the tune and chords together.
-The tab below is for the traditional Scots tune, "Auld Lang Syne," which is usually the song used for New Year's Eve celebrations, but also a great tune for solo guitar.
+The tab below is for the traditional Scots tune, "Auld Lang Syne," which is usually the song used for New Year's Eve celebrations.
+It is also a great tune for solo guitar.
 The guitar tab is supplemented by the chord pictures below—have a look at these first, as it will help in learning the tab part.
 It's a good idea to memorize the tab, a bar at a time—you don't want to have to read it.

 "Auld Lang Syne" Tab